SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 | G | Obligate an harmonised and common data schema across the participating countries   |
 | G | Leverage existing Core Vocabularies and Application Profiles, such as the Core Location Vocabulary, Core Person Vocabulary, Core Business Vocabulary, Core Public Organisation Vocabulary, and BregDCAT-AP.        |

-The Short Term Rental Application Profile (STR-AP) is a comprehensive data model that has been developed based on the concepts expressed in the current proposed Regulation on short-term accommodation rental services.
+The Short Term Rental Application Profile (STR-AP) (https://semiceu.github.io/STR-AP/) s a comprehensive data model that has been developed based on the concepts expressed in the current proposed Regulation on short-term accommodation rental services.
 The STR-AP aims to capture and standardise the data elements and entities relevant to the regulation, providing a structured framework for data generation and sharing in the short-term rental sector.

-The working group will be given a month (till 31/03/24)  to provide feedback and contribute to the refinement of the data model.
-The technical details and specifications of the STR-AP can be accessed on Github via this link https://semiceu.github.io/STR-AP/ ensuring transparency and accessibility for all interested parties.

 The data model is organised into several sections, starting with an abstract and introduction to provide an overview of the STR-AP.
 It further includes sections on status, licence, conformance, and terminology to establish the context and guidelines for implementation.
 The overview section provides a high-level overview of the data model, while the main entities section defines the core entities such as evidence, legal entity, online short-term rental platform, order, person, public organisation, registration number, registration procedure, short-term accommodation rental service, and unit.

-Additionally, the STR-AP includes supportive entities that complement the main entities, such as activity data, address, catalogue, catalogue record, catalogued resource, concept, contact point, coordination group, cost, data service, dataset, distribution, document, geometry, group, identifier, literal, location, output, period of time, public registry service, and single digital entry point.
-These entities collectively form a comprehensive framework for capturing and organising the relevant data in the short-term rental sector.

 The data model also provides datatypes and examples to guide the implementation and usage of the STR-AP.
 It offers specific examples, such as providing information about a unit and addressing registration procedure issues related to registration numbers.
 Usage guidelines are provided to support the implementation process, validation procedures, and governance requirements for versioning and re-used assets.